Baggins800/elytica-laravel-Tutorial/Part 2.md

     ->required()
     ->numeric(),
 ```
-from the form() function in app/Filament/Resources/FoodResource.php.
+from the `form()` function in `app/Filament/Resources/FoodResource.php`.
 But now, there is no way of knowing who the user is that is storing the food.
-To fix this, change the Food model in app/Models/Food.php to:
+To fix this, change the Food model in `app/Models/Food.php` to:
 ```
     protected $guarded = ['user_id'];
     protected static function boot()